lesliecodes1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 12 - I create my_dir directory w 751 permissions
 Script 13 - I change the group ownership of file hello from root to school
 Script 100 - I change the owner and group owner for all files and directories in current directory
-Script 101 - I change the ownership of symbolic link to file hello
+Script 101 - I change the ownership and group of file hello through symbolic file_hello